magicoli/opensim-helpers/README.md

 1. Copy the needed modules, according to your OpenSim version from this bin/ directory to your OpenSim bin/ directory.
 Copy only the ones you need, as OpenSim loads them all and will trigger errors if they are not properly configured. (e.g. do not copy MoneyServer if you use Gloebit and vice-versa, do not copy any of those if you don't plan to use currency.)
 2. Copy the content of this directory on your web server, in a folder named "helpers" (or anything you want, adjust your settings accordingly).
 It should be reachable as something like <http://yourgrid.org/helpers/>
-3. Rename includes/config.example.php as includes/config.php and edit with your grid and database settings
+3. Copy includes/config.example.php to includes/config.php and edit with your grid and database settings
 4. Edit your OpenSim config file for search (adjust your grid name, server url and login uri).
 Edit MoneyServer.ini or Gloebit.ini according to their instructions.

 ```